 - SLOW COOKER: You could also place this in a slow cooker for 6-8 hours.

-- Stir in the honey.
-Taste, adjusting the salt, honey to your liking.
-Sometimes I’ll add a little more ground cinnamon.
+- Season: After the meat is shredded and mixed back into the cooking liquid, stir in the honey.
+Taste, adjusting the salt, honey or vinegar to your liking.
+Sometimes I’ll add a little more ground cinnamon or cumin to taste.

-- Serving Options: BOWL OF STEW: you could serve this as a hearty stew ( feel free to thin with a little more broth if you prefer) in a bowl, topped with cilantro, radish, cucumber, chopped onion or pickled onion, cojia cheese or sour cream and lime.
+- Serving Options: BOWL OF STEW: you could serve this as a hearty stew (feel free to thin this out with a little more broth if you prefer) in a bowl, topped with cilantro, radish, cucumber, chopped onion or pickled onion, cotija cheese or sour cream and lime.
 (Fresh chopped things add good texture.)

-- TACOS: You can use birria as taco filling.
-Often you’ll see (Food truck versions) the tortillas dipped into the rich broth, before being fried in a skillet, covered in melty cheese (Oaxacan string cheese) then filled with the birria and all the fixins’.
-Decadent but amazing!
+- TACOS: You can use Birria as a taco filling.
+Often you’ll see (Food truck versions) the tortillas dipped into the rich broth, before being fried in a skillet, covered in melty cheese (Oaxacan string cheese) then filled with the Birria and all the fixings’.
+Decadent, but amazing!

 If cooking in a Dutch oven, preheat oven to 350F

 Use dry mild chilies like Guajillo and Pasilla Chiles, to add flavor and depth – but not too much heat.
-(Feel free to use other dried chilies, paying attenting to heat level.)
-Add Chipotles for more heat and smoky flavor.
-If you want a milder stew, I suggest use only Guajillos ( like 6).
+(Feel free to use other dried chilies, paying attention to heat level.)
+Add Chipotle for more heat and smoky flavor.
+If you want a milder stew, I suggest using only Guajillos (like 6).
 You can always add more spice at the end (cayenne, chili flakes, chipotle powder) if not sure.
 Using dried chilies really makes this dish.